Mrs. Black, Mrs. Fanuel,

 Through implementation of our Reading

-Wonders program, students meet the
+Wonders program, students meet the New

-reading instruction includes many
+Our reading instruction includes many

-elements: Guided reading, literacy
+elements: guided reading, literacy

 centers, shared reading, independent

 independent writing, and a read aloud